Wipeout XL

 Wipeout XL 001 Wipeout XL 002 Wipeout XL 003 Wipeout XL 004

 Even though Wipeout XL was released in the PlayStation’s second year it still holds up as one of the platforms better looking titles.
-Designer’s Republic return and have redesigned the game’s front end and logos to be sleeker and more high tech.
+Designer’s Republic return and redesign the game’s front end and logos to be sleeker and more high tech.
 From a technical perspective the game is shifting hundreds of thousands of polygons to eliminate the seams and warping inherit to the system.
 Each track is smartly designed to hide pop-up although it is still there.
 Most tracks take place at night and highlight the game’s real-time lighting in concert with the new weapons.
 Combined with the impressive speed and you have a showcase for the hardware.

 The award winning techno soundtrack returns with an all new selection of Euro hits to tap your feet to.
-It isn’t all loud electronica; there are some ambient tracks in the mix.
+It is not all loud electronica; there are some ambient tracks in the mix.
 It matches the pace of the game perfectly and I say that as someone who isn’t a fan of the genre.

 In Conclusion